x3rexzi/myosa-gesture-control-system/project.md

 ---

-## Features (Detailed)
+## Features

 ### **1. Multi-Device Gesture Control**
-The system supports control of **three independent appliances** using a 3-channel relay module.
+The system supports control of **three independent devices**.
-Each appliance can be controlled individually through gesture-based commands.
+Each device can be controlled individually through gesture-based commands.

 ---